MateusCabral00/MateusCabral00/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on a personal projects to develop myself better as a back-end developer

 - 🌱 I’m currently learning Python applied on the web with Django framework